 9 I cannot say that in Romania there was neither a revolution, nor was there a coup but what really happened was "sultanism at work".
-Sultanism is a regime type, and indeed regime types can have a substantial influence on the effective methods of power transfer (transition) (for further information: Linz, Stepan 1996: 55-65), but at the end, they are just that: regime types and not coup, the transformation of the system should not be overlooked.
-This, in turn, brings us back to the idea of top-down transformation presented by Tilly.
+Sultanism is a regime type, and indeed regime types can have a substantial influence on the effective methods of power transfer (transition) (for further information: Linz, Stepan 1996: 55-65), but at the end, they are just that: regime types and not forms of collective action.